 Essex on the Park is a 479-unit, 56-story apartment tower at 808 S Michigan Ave in the South Loop.

 Essex on the Park is the first new construction on the landmark South Michigan Avenue street wall in 60 years.
 At 620 feet, it’s also the tallest building on South Michigan.
-Pre-leasing begins in January of 2019 and first occupancies are slated for March 1, 2019.
+Essex welcomed its first residents on March 1, 2019.

 Essex on the Park offers studio to 4-bedroom duplex penthouse apartments.